prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 {: .alert.alert-info :}
 It's *imperative* to include all required information in the response for your bid to be accepted.
 Please avoid common mistakes, such as not specifying the bid currency and not detecting the media type from the bidding server response.

 The first argument, `request`, is the exact same OpenRTB 2.5 Bid Request object provided to (and potentially mutated by) the `MakeRequests` method.
-The information in the `request` may be useful as part of detecting the media type and is necessary for enforcing bid floors.
-Yes, please make use of the `request.imp[].bidfloor` and `reqquest.imp[].bidfloorcur` values before responding with a bid.
+The information in the `request` may be useful as part of detecting the media type.

 The second argument, `requestData`, is the exact same `adapters.RequestData` object returned by the `MakeRequests` method.
 It's rare for adapters to make use of this information, but it's provided for potential edge cases.